brianndjojo/REACT-Youtube-Clone/README.md

-# REACT---Youtube-Clone
+# REACT-Youtube-Clone

-A simple Youtube Clone made with REACT Native, MaterialUI and RapidAPI
+This is a Youtube Clone with a UI Designed inspired by Youtube.

+Technology Stack:
+- REACT Native
+- MaterialUI
+- RapidAPI